s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 Communicate process over a network.
 The arrangement calls `Client` and `Server`.
 There are variance client like web-browser, native app running on a mobile, java script, web service.
 Moreover, a server can itself be a client to another service.
+When HTTP is used as the underlying protocol for talking to the service, it is called a web service.